aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/troubleshooting/_index.en.md

 The **output** should look similar to
 <pre>
 [ E26 ] Insufficient memory requested.
-User provided `memory` is 512 MB, but based on the EIF file size, the minimum memory should be 2148 MB
+User-provided `memory` is 512 MB, but based on the EIF file size, the minimum memory should be 2148 MB

 For more details, please visit https://docs.aws.amazon.com/enclaves/latest/user/cli-errors.html#E26